 Once your audience starts to participate with your presentation you are making good progress.
 They are more likely to understand your presentation.
 More likely to believe in the veracity of your points.

 Direct eye contact leads to active listening, interaction, understanding and belief in your presentation.
 If you can achieve all this, then you are well on the way to securing audience engagement.
 And that’s something that every self-respecting presenter wants.
+And, that’s why business leaders use autocue when they give a presentation…such as in this Alan Mulally presentation.

 For more skills tips, you can always attend a PowerPoint presentation training course.
 So, please don’t hesitate to get in touch when you need to discuss.